International Law and Governance

 Applied Research Methods in Law provides specialised knowledge of the research methods and skills available in legal studies as well as an advanced understanding of their strengths and weaknesses and of their relevance for different forms of legal research.
 The module will also give you the skills and training to be able to find primary and secondary sources for research, develop an understanding of producing written work, develop presentation skills and improve your comprehension of the various forms of legal analysis.

-The Dissertation is based on an area of particular interest in an area of International Law and Governance and can be of one of three lengths – 10,000, 15,000 or 20,000 words.
-Depending on the length chosen, the dissertation is equivalent to 2, 2.5 or 3 modules.
+The Dissertation is based on an area of particular interest in an area of International Law and Governance and can be of one of two lengths – 10,000 or 15,000 words.
+Depending on the length chosen, the dissertation is equivalent to 2 or 2.5 modules.

 Depending on the dissertation length and prior subject knowledge, you can choose a number of subject specific optional modules (* indicates half modules) which in previous years have included: